 Yes.
 We don’t want to rush or pressure anyone into membership, so you are welcome to try out our hospital as a non-member and then convert to a member if you’d like.
 If you choose to become a member within a week of your visit as a non-member, the fees from your appointment will be adjusted to reflect member rates, and any credit will be applied to your account.

 There are many different ways to help animals in need.
 If you’re looking for a new pet, there are many local rescues working to place wonderful animals in homes.
 Additionally, these local rescues are often in need of volunteers to work with the animals, and they often collect donations such as newspaper and towels.
-If you’re looking to provide financial help, we have two funds that help animals in need.
-Our Rescue Fund is used to finance care for animals belonging to our rescue clients.
-Our Pet Retention Fund is used to finance care for animals experiencing unforeseen but treatable illnesses whose owners are unable to afford treatment.
-For more information, please see our Fundraising page.
+If you’re looking to provide financial help, we have a fund that helps animals in need.
+Our Rescue and Pet Retention Fund is used to finance care for rescue animals as well as client-owned animals experiencing unforeseen but treatable illnesses.

 We regularly post pictures and stories of animals benefited by our funds to our website and Facebook page.
 Unfortunately, it is not possible for us to track which animal is benefited by each individual donation.